Theo Gavrielides: Early life and education

-Career
+Academic and Professional Career

-As a criminologist, he is interested in the role of Restorative Justice and how it can work alongside the criminal justice and youth justice systems.

-Currently, he works as the Director of the Restorative Justice for All International Institute.
+Currently, Professor Theo Gavrielides works as the Director of the Restorative Justice for All International Institute.
 Gavrielides is also the Editor-in-Chief of RJ4ALL publications.
-He is also the Editor-in-Chief of the Internet Journal of Restorative Justice and the Youth Voice Journal.
-Gavrielides is currently a visiting professor at Buckinghamshire New University.
-University.
+He is also the Editor-in-Chief of the peer reviewed publications Internet Journal of Restorative Justice (IJRJ) and the Youth Voice Journal (YVJ).

+Gavrielides is currently a visiting professor at Central Saint Martins at the University of the Arts London, the University of the Free state and Buckinghamshire New University.
+He is also a member of the European Union Knowledge Hub in the Prevention of Radicalisation and a member of the Membership Committee of Middle Temple Inn.
+He often acts as an advisor on penal reforms to governments and international organisations such as the Kingdom of Bahrain, the Office for Democratic Institutions and Human Rights of the Organisation for Security and Cooperation in Europe (OSCE) and the Asia-Europe Foundation (ASEF).
+He campaigns for victims' rights in the UK and abroad.

 In 2001, he founded The IARS International Institute, an international NGO promoting and protecting human rights for young people.
 After 20 years of running it as its director, he stepped down.
 In 2013, he created the Restorative Justice for All International Institute (RJ4All), a community-led NGO addressing power abuse through restorative justice.
 He is also the founder of RJ4All Sports and RJ4All Publications.

 In the past, he served as a visiting professor at the School of Psychology of the University of East London, Distinguished Policy Fellow at the School of Regulation and Global Governance (REGNet), Australian National University and as an adjunct professor at the Centre for Restorative Justice of the School of Criminology of Simon Fraser University (Canada).

 Previously, he was the Human Rights Advisor of the UK Ministry of Justice and the Chief Executive of Race on the Agenda (ROTA).
-He has served on several boards including organisations such as the Anne Frank Trust, and the Community Scrutiny Panel of the Crown Prosecution Service.
-He was also the editor in chief of the International Journal of Human Rights in Healthcare for 11 years.
+He has served on boards including organisations such as the Anne Frank Trust, and the Community Scrutiny Panel of the Crown Prosecution Service.
+He was also the Editor-in-Chief of the International Journal of Human Rights in Healthcare for 11 years.